 - improving coordination and integration with mainstream resources and other programs targeted to people experiencing homelessness;

 - promoting the quick re-housing of homeless individuals and families

 - improving data collection and performance measurement to ensure program success

 For more information and for the latest postings about grant applications, funding and projects, go to:

-- Zero 2017 Ending Chronic Homelessness – Our current initiative is ending chronic homelessness by December 31, 2017.
+- Zero 2017 Ending Chronic Homelessness – Achieved functinal zero chronic homelessness on December 31, 2017.